apache/sedona/docs/tutorial/geopandas-shapely.md

 To create Spark DataFrame based on mentioned Geometry types, please use <b> GeometryType </b> from  <b> sedona.sql.types </b> module.
 Converting works for list or tuple with shapely objects.

-Schema for target table with integer id and geometry type can be defined as follow:
+Schema for target table with integer id and geometry type can be defined as follows:

 ```python